Walking Out of the Weisfeiler Leman Hierarchy: Graph Learning Beyond Message Passing: Method

 We define the \emph{local identity relation} $I^s_W \in \{0,1\}^{\ell \times s}$ and the \emph{local adjacency relation} \mbox{$A^s_W \in \{0,1\}^{\ell \times (s-1)}$} as

-Intuitively, $I_W^s$ and $A_W^s$ are binary matrices that contain one row for every node $v_i$ in the walk $W.$ The bitstring for $v_i$ in $I_W^s$ encodes which of the $s$ predecessors of $v_i$ in $W$ are identical to $v_i$, that is, where the random walk looped or backtracked.
-Similarly, $A_W^s$ stores to which of its predecessors $v_i$ has an edge in $G$.
-The direct predecessor $v_{i-1}$ must share an edge with $v_i$ and is thus omitted in $A_W^s$.
+The remaining matrices $I_W^s$ and $A_W^s$ are binary matrices that contain one row for every node $v_i$ in the walk $W.$ The bitstring for $v_i$ in $I_W^s$ encodes which of the $s$ predecessors of $v_i$ in $W$ are identical to $v_i$, that is, where the random walk looped or backtracked. \citet{micali2016reconstructing} showed that from the distribution of random walks of bounded length with such identity features, one can reconstruct any graph locally (up to some radius $r$ depending on the length of the walks).\mrrand{new sentence} Similarly, $A_W^s$ stores which of the predecessors are adjacent to $v_i$, indicating edges in the induced subgraph.
+The immediate predecessor $v_{i-1}$ is always adjacent to $v_i$ and is thus omitted in $A_W^s$.
 Note that we do not leverage edge labels of edges not on the walk, only the existence of such edges within the local window is encoded in $A_W^s$.

-For any walklet $w=W[i:i\!+\!s]$, the restriction of the walk feature matrix to rows $i,\ldots,i+s$ contains a full description about the induced subgraphs $G[w]$.
+For any walklet $w=W[i:i\!+\!s]$, the restriction of the walk feature matrix to rows $i,\ldots,i+s$ contains a full description of the induced subgraph $G[w]$.
 Hence, when we apply a CNN with receptive field of size at most $s+1$ to the walk feature matrix, the CNN filter has full access to the subgraph induced by the walklet within its scope.
+Figure \ref{fig:featurematrix} depicts an example of a walk feature matrix and its use in a \crawl{} layer.